Section 90 Row A Seat 6.

 Period.

-The seats were in section ninety on the west side facing the benches, row 'A', seats six and seven.
-My seat would be number six.
-They were at a perfect vantage point and had amazing sightlines.
-Also being on the front row meant we had the advantage of the railing with a bit more legroom.
-The seats were dead center and were directly under the historic Gondola where Foster Hewitt, Bill Hewitt, and now Bob Cole called the play-by-play to Leaf fans right across Canada.
+The seats were in section ninety on the west side facing the benches row 'A', seats six and seven.
+On that first night my seat would be number six.
+They were at a perfect vantage point with amazing sightlines of the complete ice surface.
+Sitting on the front row also meant we had the advantage of the railing and a bit more legroom.
+The seats were absolute dead center and were directly under the historic Gondola where Foster Hewitt, Bill Hewitt, and now Bob Cole called the play-by-play to Leaf fans right across Canada.
 Those grey seats were also cheaper by almost half the price than the seats directly in front of us, the back row of the greens.
-For the most part the greys were made up of the working class diehard Leaf fans who all paid for their tickets themselves.
+For the most part the greys were made up of the working class diehard Leaf fans who had to pay for their tickets themselves.

 There was no corporate money up there.

 The fans were a run-of-the-mill assortment of oddballs.
 From George and his referee shirt to the elderly frail sisters who attended every home game together.
-There was the strange little grey haired lady who for years sat behind me and always had an empty seat beside her.
+There was the strange little grey haired lady who for years sat right behind me and always had an empty seat beside her.
 We later found out it was reserved for her husband who had passed away ten years earlier.
-There was the elderly lady who sat on our row and who was always munching on snacks.
-She had apparently attended every game at the Gardens since it opened.
-The couple beside us that always showed up with subs and cans of pop who we dubbed the picnic people.
-Greg the punk rocker hairdresser had the lone season ticket right beside us.
+There was the elderly lady who sat on our row, she was always munching on snacks.
+She had apparently attended every home game at the Gardens since it opened.
+The couple who sat beside us and always showed up with subs and cans of pop that we dubbed the picnic people.
+Greg the punk rocker hairdresser sat in seat five a single season ticket right beside us.
 He loved the Rangers and his all-time favorite player was Rod Gilbert.

-When I look back at that assortment of Leaf faithful, I was proud and happy to have sat with them.
-I was one of them and the greys were where us real fans sat.
+When I look back at that assortment of Leaf fans, I was proud and happy to have sat with them because I was one of them.
+The greys was where the real diehard fans sat.

 Besides, Paul like Jim and me was also a lifelong diehard Leaf fan.

 Once all the games were divided, each of us held our own stack of upcoming Leaf triumphs and heartaches.
 The three of us always traded individual games amongst each other and we each kept a half dozen or so games that we could take other friends or our wives to.
-For the most part two of us three were in attendance at the majority of all Leaf home games.
-Playoff games would be a different story.
+For the most part though there was two of us three were in attendance at the majority of all Leaf home games.
+Playoff games would be a different story altogether.
 If and when the Leafs were in the playoffs, two of us three were always there, no exceptions.
-We each got an exhibition game that none of us cared for, but it was mandatory that season ticket holders pay full price for all three home exhibition games.
+We each got an exhibition game that none of us really wanted, but it was mandatory that season ticket holders pay full price for all three home exhibition games.

 We also established free parking over at the Queens Park press lot.
 From there it was just a fifteen minute brisk walk to the Gardens back door on Wood Street.
 If we wanted to feel the electric atmosphere on some of the warmer game nights we would simply add an extra ten minutes to our walk.
-We walked down towards the always crowded Carlton Street where we entered through the main doors right under the Gardens historic marquee.
-On many nights the weather was at its worst and the walk was unbearable, but I can never recall ever parking in the expensive lots near the Gardens.
-Besides, when the games ended we were always parked far enough away that by the time we got to our cars, the postgame traffic jam had disappeared into the night.
+We then walked down towards the always crowded Carlton Street where we entered through the main doors right under the Gardens historic marquee.
+On many nights when the weather was at its worst the walk was almost unbearable, but I can never recall ever parking in any of the expensive lots right near the Gardens.
+Besides, we were always parked far enough away by the time we got to our cars, the postgame traffic jam had disappeared into the night.
 It would be just a quick jaunt down University Avenue to the Gardiner Expressway westbound.

-Some of my fondest memories were the game nights driving eastbound along the busy Gardiner Expressway listening to the pregame show on the radio.
+Some of my fondest memories were on the game nights driving eastbound along the busy Gardiner Expressway listening to the pregame show on the radio.
 The setting sun would be glistening off all the glass paneled downtown skyscrapers as we got closer to our York Street exit.
 The traffic was always heavy, yet it always seemed to be moving.
-It was as if a large asphalt conveyor belt was taking all of us Leaf fans right up to Maple Leaf Gardens.
+It was as if a large asphalt conveyor belt was taking us right up to Maple Leaf Gardens.

-Between the regular season and if we were lucky playoff games, it meant about thirty or so visits a season for me to the Grand Ole Lady on Carlton Street.
-I just loved visiting Maple Leaf Gardens.
+Between the regular season and if we were lucky playoff games, about thirty or so visits a season for me to the Grand Ole Lady on Carlton Street.
+I just loved visiting Maple Leaf Gardens every time I went there.
 Eventually after the 1997/98 season we would lose the privilege of using the tickets and the Gardens would close its doors for good the following season on February 13, 1999.

-Sharing those season tickets for fifteen years with Jim and Paul will always conjure up so many great memories.
+For me sharing those grey seats for fifteen seasons with Jim and Paul will always conjure up so many great memories.
 Memories that I will always cherish for the rest of my life.